For vaccination information, please go to

 While you're at home, please take advantage of our online library resources available through our website at http://www.abingtonfreelibrary.org/eresources.
 Abington Township Public Libraries offer a large variety of digital options including eBooks, eAudiobooks, streaming movies and music, online learning and research.
 Click here to see a full list of online resources.
 Your online library is open 24/7!
 It never closes.

 - Access to Ancestry Library Edition has been temporarily expanded to library cardholders working remotely, courtesy of ProQuest and its partner Ancestry.
-Remote access will be available until the end of December 2020 and will be re-evaluated monthly as needed.To access Ancestry:Select SearchSelect E-SourcesSelect Ancestry
+Remote access will be available until March 31, 2021 and will be re-evaluated monthly as needed.To access Ancestry:Select SearchSelect E-SourcesSelect Ancestry

 - Try OverDrive, hoopla (inlcudes new Bonus Borrows Collection) Kanopy (free additional content available), and RBDigital for streaming or digital download of books, videos, magazines, or comics.